 Grief counseling is short term and focuses on working through the grieving process related to a major loss.
 Grief counseling is also called bereavement counseling.
 The term "bereavement" usually is used only when referring to the loss of a person through death.

 Grief counseling typically has four components:

-- A top corporate executive who retires strengthens his or her self-perception as a grandparent and spouse instead of as a corporate leader.
+A man who loses his only sibling strengthens his or her self-perception as a grandfather and a volunteer instead of as a brother.

 A widow who has lost her husband of 45 years begins meeting with other women in her building for tea every morning.